schubergphilis/terraform-aws-mcaf-resource-scheduler/README.md

     1. Make sure tests pass

 1. In the Terraform code
-    1. Add the resource to the resource_composition variable
+    1. Add the resource to the validations of the resource_composition variable
-    1. Add validation to the resource_composition variable
+    1. Add IAM permissions as a new dynamic block to the Lambda policy document
-    1. Add an example
+    1. Add an example in the examples folder
-    1. Update this README
+    1. Update this README (including the architecture image if required)
     1. Make sure validations pass

 <!-- BEGIN_TF_DOCS -->